Malpractice in exams

 - accepting exam-related information without reporting it to the exam board.

-Make sure you're not caught out: read information for candidates – social media by the Joint Council for Qualifications (JCQ).
+Make sure you're not caught out.
 If you're unsure about anything above, speak to your teachers.

 Follow this general guidance to avoid malpractice in your coursework.